howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 ---
 title: Handling Arguments
 pageTitle: "A query arguments"
-description: "In this chapter you will learn how to use arguments and how to handle them and pass to the business logic."
+description: "In this chapter you will learn how to use arguments and how to handle them and pass them to the business logic."
-question: "What type is query argument"
+question: "What is the type of the query argument"
 answers: ["It's always a String type.
-You have to unmarshall it to type yo need", "You can define the type of argument in schema.", "It's one of basic types.", "Only numbers."]
+You have to unmarshall it to the type you need", "You can define the type of the argument in the schema.", "It's one of the basic types.", "Only numbers."]
 correctAnswer: 1
 ---